Last Updated on by

-Curious about what the NYCWP has been up to lately?
-Here’s a list of some of our recent events:
+Curious about what the NYCWP has been up to over the past few years?
+Here’s a list of some of our past events:

 Our first Writing Marathon of 2016 took place at the Museum of the City of New York on December 10, 2016, at 10:00 am.

 We gathered in the galleries to find inspiration for poetry and prose, and to share our writing with one another.
 A wonderful time was had by all participants, many of whom gathered for lunch after the event to continue the conversation about how writing marathons can be put into classroom practice.